renzo-guarise/robotic-arm-control/README.md

 ## Goals
 - Implement OOP.
-- Use layer models (at least 2), so that the solution You can use it regardless of whether there is a graphical or console interface.
 - Server-side modules must be developed in Python
 - The client-side modules must be developed in C ++.
 - The development must be operational under the Linux platform for the modules on the side